BrincMM/VentureVerseMiniAppRails/docs/api/v1/developers/apps_index.md

 ## Notes

-- Only active API keys are included in the response
 - Apps are returned with all their associated data (category, sector, tags)
+- API keys are not included in the list response (use the show endpoint or API keys endpoints to retrieve keys)
 - No pagination is currently implemented
-- Both endpoints return the same response format
 - Status filtering is case-insensitive and strips whitespace
 - Developer can see all their apps regardless of status (unlike the public API which only shows active/reviewing apps)
+- The `developer_id` must be provided in the URL path